Marriage in the Eastern Orthodox Church

-Marriage in the Eastern Orthodox Church is a holy mystery (sacrament) in the Eastern Orthodox Church in which a priest officiates a marriage between a man and a woman.
+Marriage in the Eastern Orthodox Church is a holy mystery (sacrament) in the Eastern Orthodox Church performed by a priest to unite in marriage a man and a woman.
 In the Byzantine Rite liturgy for Matrimony, the couple is crowned.

 Main process

 There are a handful of different steps that come into play for a marriage ceremony in the Eastern Orthodox denomination, although the main two pieces include the betrothal (engagement) and the crowning (marriage).
 Weddings in the Eastern Orthodox tradition have a sponsor present, known as a koumbaro (κουμπάρος).

 The Rite of Betrothal

 The couple will exchange rings first, as a voluntary pledge to enter into eventual marriage.
 The priest will bless the bride and groom three times each.
 The rings are placed on the ring finger of the right hand.
 The priest will mention the Prodigal Son in his prayer.
 The priest will recite Psalm 128.